Ada Ferrer: Early life

-She was born in Havana, Cuba, migrated to the United States in 1963, and grew up in West New York, New Jersey.
-Ferrer holds an AB degree in English from Vassar College, 1984, an MA degree in history from University of Texas at Austin, 1988, and a PhD in history from the University of Michigan, 1995.
+Ferrer was born in Havana, Cuba, and migrated to the United States with her mother in 1963 in the wake of the Cuban Missile Crisis.
+She grew up in West New York, New Jersey.
+She holds an AB degree in English from Vassar College, 1984, an MA degree in history from University of Texas at Austin, 1988, and a PhD in history from the University of Michigan, 1995.

 Career

-She is currently a Dayton-Stockton Professor of History and Latin American Studies at Princeton University.
+Ferrer is Dayton-Stockton Professor of History and Latin American Studies at Princeton University.
 Before joining Princeton, she served as a professor of history and Latin American studies at New York University.

 She won the 2015 Frederick Douglass Prize for her book Freedom's Mirror: Cuba and Haiti in the Age of Revolution.
 The book also won the Friedrich Katz, Wesley Logan, and James A. Rawley prizes from the American Historical Association and the Haiti Illumination Prize from the Haitian Studies Association.
 Ferrer received the Berkshire Conference of Women Historians Book Prize for her book Insurgent Cuba: Race, Nation and Revolution 1868–1898, which was shortlisted for the 2022 Cundill Prize.

 She is a 2018 Guggenheim Fellow.

+Keeper of My Kin was a finalist for the 2026 Kirkus Prize for Nonfiction.